Lartsch/FediAct/README.md

 **Is this safe to use?**
 This project is open source.
 Anyone with some programming knowledge can check out the source code, either here on GitHub or by extracting the addon file from the addon stores.
 Considering the implementation, I am not aware of any risks.
-Efforts were made to prevent instances from abusing this addon to perform actions on the user's behalf (which already was a really specific and rather low risk).
+Efforts were made to prevent servers from abusing this addon to perform actions on the user's behalf (which already was a really specific and rather low risk).
 All data is stored in your browser locally.
 The only sensitive data it stores is your API token.
-This token is **only** sent to your home instance.
+This token is **only** sent to your home server.
 No other data ever leaves your device.
-As far as I know, external instances cannot access the requests made by FediAct and can therefore not gain your token.
+As far as I know, external servers cannot access the requests made by FediAct and can therefore not gain your token.

 ## Screenshots / GIFs
 v0.8.0